 The Malcolm Wiener Center faculty bridges the worlds of scholarship, policy, and practice, striving to contribute solutions through engagement that is informed by the unique insights and knowledge made possible in each of these realms.

 In 1993, Center colleagues David Ellwood and Mary Jo Bane were named to the Clinton Administration to serve in the U.S. Department of Health and Human Services (HHS).
-Ellwood, now Dean of the Harvard Kennedy School and the Scott M. Black Professor of Political Economy, became Assistant Secretary for Planning and Evaluation, serving as co-chair of President Clinton's Working Group on Welfare Reform, Family Support, and Independence.
-Mary Jo Bane, the Thornton Bradshaw Professor of Public Policy and Management, became Assistant Secretary for Children and Families, where she served from 1993 to 1996.
+Ellwood, now the Scott M. Black Professor of Political Economy and Harvard University Distinguished Service Professor, became Assistant Secretary for Planning and Evaluation, serving as co-chair of President Clinton's Working Group on Welfare Reform, Family Support, and Independence.
+He later served as Dean of the Harvard Kennedy School from 2004 to 2015.
+Mary Jo Bane, Thornton Bradshaw Professor of Public Policy and Management Emerita, became Assistant Secretary for Children and Families, where she served from 1993 to 1996.

 Primary avenues of activity

-The Program in Criminal Justice Policy and Management, chaired by Bruce Western, conducts research and sponsors activities to promote sound policy and effective management in the administration of safety and justice.
+The Program in Criminal Justice Policy and Management, led by Sandra Susan Smith, conducts research and sponsors activities to promote sound policy and effective management in the administration of safety and justice.

-The Achievement Gap Initiative (AGI) at Harvard University, directed by Ronald F. Ferguson, is a university-wide initiative designed to build bridges from policy to practice in the pursuit of excellence with equity in the area of educational achievement.
+The Achievement Gap Initiative (AGI) at Harvard University, directed by Ronald F. Ferguson, is a university-wide initiative designed to help raise achievement for all children while narrowing racial, ethnic and socio-economic gaps.

 Photo credits: HKS shield in the Collins Rotunda by Kent Dayton.